An expert aromatherapist’s guide to stress reduction

-Q: As someone who has a Bsc (Hons) degree in Bioscience & Health as well as being a beauty therapist and aromatherapist with over twenty years of experience, what’s your prescription for stress and anxiety?
+Q: What’s your prescription for stress and anxiety?
 What’s the ideal way to unwind and forget a hectic day?

 A: “I really I find do find the easiest way to relax after a stressful day is to have a good aromatherapy therapeutic bath.
 I often meet people who have had their baths taken out and I honestly can’t imagine not having access to a bath.
 I think when you are starting to feel stressed or overloaded then you need to take every measure to look after yourself and this would include; eating healthy foods, plenty of fresh fruit and vegetables and lots of water and herbal teas.
 Be aware of caffeine and alcohol and really keep this to a minimum.
 Try to take note of your breathing too, slow this down in the evening, take some long, deep breaths in and out and play some relaxing music.
 Make time for some exercise or a hobby too – this can be anything from a walk in the fresh air, a yoga class, swimming, horse-riding or gardening.”

-Q: Everyone seems to suffer from stress and anxiety these days – which are your favourite aromatherapy oils to relax and unwind with?
-Why do you think aromatherapy works so well to help ease stress?
+Q: Why do you think aromatherapy works so well to help ease stress?

 A: “Aromatherapy is an amazing tool for helping to relieve stress and many good aromatherapy products make this easy now and more accessible for everyone to use.
 Essential oils (which are the building blocks in any aromatherapy products) have profound effects on relaxation and well-being.
 There have been many scientific studies on this over the years and so it is not just anedoctal evidence.
 One of the most widely-used essential oils for stress is Lavender and this is often an aromatherapist’s staple ingredient.
 Lavender has been shown to have a sedative and calming effect on the brain and so can be helpful to promote better sleep and it helps our brain switch off.
 I find it is often best blended with other known calming essential oils like Ylang Ylang and it goes well with the woody, earthy woody oils oils such as cedarwood.
 (These are the oils in our Peace blend).”